andimachovec/Kottan/README.md

 After that, you can run *Kottan* from the generated *objects.xxxxx* directory.

+## Contributing
+Pull requests for bugfixes and functional enhancements are very welcome.
+For language translations please use Haiku´s Polyglot tool at https://i18n.kacperkasper.pl

 ## Trivia
 In case anyone is wondering: Kottan is named after a somewhat whacky police inspector in an austrian TV series of the same name from the 1980ies.